 Is bigger really better?

 Think about your current high school.
 If you attend a small school with kids you’ve known since elementary school, do you find it comforting or are you bored?
 Conversely, if yours is a large urban or suburban high school, do you enjoy the diversity or do you feel overwhelmed?
 Some students thrive in colleges that offer small, discussion-based classes where students and professors are on a first-name basis; others may prefer to take classes in large lecture halls where they can soak up the basics and then go to study on their own.
 To find a college that matches your learning style, ask about average class sizes—especially for the subjects you’re most interested in.
-Find out as much as you can about how classes are structured: is there opportunity for interaction and discussion, or are most courses taught through lectures?
+Find out as much as you can about how classes are structured: Is there opportunities for interaction and discussion, or are most courses taught through lectures?

 Are you serious about sports?